-Vida’s sawmill in Urshult saws and planes 4.9m-long fir timber for use as structural timber.
+Vida’s sawmill in Urshult saws and planes 4.9m-long spruce timber for use as structural timber.
 The main markets are UK, Japan and USA.

 Turnover: SEK 400 million